jackw01/scanlight/README.md

 <img src="images/white_light_scan.png" width="360">

 So if you scan color negative film with white light, you can't just invert the colors and expect a good result.
 You need to do some math to try to recover the individual dye layers of the film from ambiguous input data.
 This can't be done in standard image editing software, which is why dedicated software for negative conversion exists.
-This process will require tuning for every combination of camera and light source used, and the color depth of the resulting positive image will be relatively low because **much of the information recorded by the camera is effectively useless yellow-orange light that has passed through the film without being significantly attenuated by any of the dyes**.
+This process will require extensive tuning for every combination of camera and light source used, and the color depth of the resulting positive image will be relatively low because **much of the information recorded by the camera is effectively useless yellow-orange light that has passed through the film without being significantly attenuated by any of the dyes**.

 To avoid these issues, (almost?) all commercial negative film scanners use a trichromatic narrowband light source with red, green, and blue LEDs to minimize overlap between the dye layers in the film.
 When doing it this way, no software trickery is needed to recover an image and it's really as simple as inverting the color channels and setting the color balance and black/white points.